-I’m Isaac M. E. Dodd, MD, a physician in training.
-I’m a graduate of Howard University College of Medicine trained in clinical practice: advanced diagnostics and therapeutics, patient management, and acute and chronic care.
+I’m Isaac M. E. Dodd, MD, a resident physician.
+I’m a graduate of Howard University College of Medicine training in Internal Medicine: advanced diagnostics and therapeutics, patient management, and acute and chronic care.

 Current candidate in the MPH program at JHSPH.
 Customized the program to focus on Epidemiology, Biostatistics, and Clinical Trials.

 Joined the legacy of physicians who trained at Howard University College of Medicine (HUCM), which was established in 1868.